 It’s a good idea to share your social media links in this first message, and ask them to follow you on these platforms to get the most out of their subscription.

-I normally send this three days later in a Messenger series, so they have time to consume the lead magnet and the ManyChat welcome message.
-It’s a follow-up message in the series.
+I normally send this message a day later in a Messenger series, so they have time to consume the lead magnet and the ManyChat welcome message.

 You are basically confirming that they received the lead magnet, and would like to know if they have additional questions.